William Stanley (inventor): Wetherspoon's pub

 On 18 December 1998, the Wetherspoon's pub chain opened The William Stanley on the High Street in South Norwood.
 It is a 19th-century style of building, with a portrait of Stanley inside, as well as pictures of other Norwood notables (Lillie Langtry, H. Tinsley (another scientific instrument maker), Samuel Coleridge-Taylor and John Brock).

-This pub was closed in 2016 and has re-opened as the Shelverdine Goathouse.
+The Wetherspoon's pub closed in 2016 and reopened as the Shelverdine Goathouse.
 The William Stanley pub sign and memorabilia from the pub were donated to Stanley Halls where they are on show.
+The Shelverdine Goathouse pub closed in December 2025.

 Selected inventions and patents

 78 patents are attributed to Stanley (sometimes the number is quoted as 79, as in 1885 a proposed patent application was never followed through) Many of the patents Stanley applied for were improvements on techniques or of other patents.